-Homepolish designer Marissa Bero is a self-proclaimed antique hunter, and the rooms she designs prove it.
-See her top 7 sources for rare finds in New York.
+Homepolish designer Marissa Bero is a self-proclaimed hunter of all things beautiful, as evidenced by her layered designs.
+We asked her to share her top sources for rare vintage and antique furniture finds in New York.

 6 E 2nd St., The Bowery, 212-677-5517; johnderian.com

 In Manhattan, of my absolute favorites is John Derian in the East Village.
 He made his mark on the world with gorgeous decoupage plates, platters, paperweights, coasters, and bowls.
 It sounds crafty.
 It’s not.
 On them, you can find antique botanicals, etchings of Napoleon, insects, birds, and other ephemera from John’s collection of antique and vintage prints.
 You can also find imported antiques and curiosities, handmade bed and table linens, and original art and objects made by artists that share the whimsy and delicate intrigue that John Derian is known for.

 Another Manhattan go-to is Olde Good Things.
 They have three locations in the city, but the Bowery location is my personal favorite.
 It was started by a group of young hippies in the ’60s, and that same handful of people is running it today.
 They specialize in architectural antiques.
 You can find doorknobs, hardware, doors, light fixtures, mantels, decorative iron, stained glass, terra cotta… You can also find actual architectural pieces from late 19th century and pre-depression building facades that have been torn down.
 History feels preserved in Olde Good Things because it actually is.